Mottie/Keyboard/README.markdown

 ###Change Log

 Only the latest changes will be shown below, see the wiki log to view older versions.

+####Version 1.8.14
+* Changed some of the data attributes for each virtual keyboard key
+  * Added `data-pos` which contains the button's row and row-index - used by the navigation extension.
+  * Removed the data that is now in `data-pos` from the button name attribute.
+  * The name attribute now contains the action key name (e.g. Enter, Accept, etc) or the key's ascii character code (e.g. "a" has a name attribute of "97").
+* Typing Extension (v1.3)
+  * Updated to work when `alwaysOpen` is `true` - it never knew the keyboard was open.
+* Autocomplete Extension (v1.2)
+  * Updated to work when `alwaysOpen` is `true`.
+* Added navigation extension (v1.0)
+  * This extension allows you to navigate the virtual keyboard using the navigation keys: up, down, left, right, pageUp, pageDown, home and end.
+  * The disadvantage is that now you will need to use the mouse to position the caret inside of the input or textarea.
+  * Pressing enter will trigger the key - same as mouse clicking on it.

 ####Version 1.8.13
 * Updates for changes brought up in [issue #20](https://github.com/Mottie/Keyboard/issues/20):